The Dish: Plot

 The wind reaches and exceeds 30 knots.
-Despite risking the total collapse of the dish, and therefore, their own lives, all four members of the dish team opt to keep the dish pointed at the moon, adamant that allowing the world to witness and record the first moonwalk is worth the risk.
+Despite risking the total collapse of the dish, and therefore, their own lives, all four members of the dish team opt to keep the dish pointed at the Moon, adamant that allowing the world to witness and record the first moonwalk is worth the risk.

-The world watches in silent awe as man sets foot upon the moon.
+The world watches in silent awe as man sets foot upon the Moon.
 As the Prime Minister, the ambassador, and Parkes dignitaries watch the moonwalk together, Bob is informed that the video feed is coming from the dish.
 Everybody is delighted, and the Prime Minister toasts Parkes.
 As the moonwalk concludes, the dish staff congratulate one another.

 Back in the present day, the technician once again insists that Cliff must leave.
 Cliff solemnly takes one last look at the dish before returning to his car.
-Before he leaves, the technician remarks that Cliff seems familiar, suggesting that Cliff's legacy is immortalized within the observatory's visitor center.
+Before he leaves, the technician remarks that Cliff seems familiar, suggesting that Cliff's legacy is immortalized within the observatory's visitor centre.

-A title card explains that the dish withstood winds of over 60 mph, to deliver the video footage of man walking on the moon.
+A title card explains that the dish withstood winds of over 60 mph (52 knots) to deliver the video footage of man walking on the Moon.